opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 DISTANCE(field_name, GEOM'<geometry>', 100 yd)
 ```

-The distance function limits the result set to a geographical area defined by a circle defined by its center and a distance.
-The center of the circle is expressed as a [geometry literal](#geometry-literal)).
-The distance is numeric and can have a unit in mi, yd, ft, m, cm, km, mm.
+The distance function limits the result set to a geographical area defined by a circle.
+This circle must be defined by its center and a distance.

+- The center of the circle is expressed as a [geometry literal](#geometry-literal)).
+- The distance is numeric and can have a unit in:

+  - miles (mi)
+  - yards (yd)
+  - feet (ft)
+  - meters (m)
+  - centimeters (cm)
+  - kilometers (km)
+  - millimeters (mm)

 <div class=“clearfix”></div>
 #### Geometry function